Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Relation to Various Physical Concepts

-The most likely answer to this question is the one that follows naturally from our previous discussion of the "bra-ket" total probability density.
-This answer is that it is the bra of the ground state that knows the values of those variables.
-The bra, in turn, represents the infinite future of the DS. \footnote{In the pathintegral language, the bra of the ground state is the functional integral over all the trajectories connecting a given (zero) time and positive temporal infinity - the infinite future of the DS.} In other words, it is the DS itself that knows these variables but it does so not at the moment of observation but in the infinite future.
+The most likely answer to this question is the one that follows naturally from our previous discussion of the "bra-ket" total probability distribution.
+This answer is that it is the bra of the ground state that contains the information about unstable variables.
+The bra, in turn, represents the infinite future of the DS. \footnote{In the pathintegral language, the bra of the ground state is the functional integral over all the trajectories connecting a given (zero) time and positive temporal infinity - the infinite future of the DS.} In other words, it is the DS itself that knows these variables, but it does so not at the moment of observation but in the infinite future.
 Putting it differently, the DS needs yet another infinite portion of time (on top of that temporal infinity that is needed to form the ket of the ground state) in order to thermalize those variables.
-This picture is one of the ways to understand the long-term non-Markovian memory of chaotic DS's about its infinite past, \emph{e.g.}, its initial conditions.
+This picture is one of the ways to understand the chaotic long-term memory of the infinite past, \emph{e.g.}, of initial conditions.

 Another possible way to answer the above question is to believe that it is the external observer that knows with certainty the values of unthermalized variables of the chaotic DS at the moment of observation.
 In fact, the external observer is a central figure in several physical theories.
 In quantum theory, \emph{e.g.}, the concept of external observer is brought to its extreme: even the mere act of observation of a quantum system leads to a wavefunction change/collapse.
 This brings forth yet another question about the interpretation of the theory we are dealing with.
 What happens when an external observer learns a value of some of the variables of a DS?
-The conditional probability density interpretation of the wavefunctions suggests that if the observation does act nontrivially, it acts most likely on the ghost sector of the wavefunction.
+The conditional probability distribution interpretation of the wavefunctions suggests that if the observation does act nontrivially, it acts most likely on the ghost sector of the wavefunction.